microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ### Buffer Pointers and Address Space

-All buffer pointers are presumed to point into the same address space.
+All buffer pointers are presumed to point into the host memory address space.
 No new address space attributes are proposed.

 ## SPIR-V Appendices